2.D Refugee-Sponsor Relationship

 In rare cases of default, if a sponsoring group has been found at fault (i.e. is declared in sponsorship default) for an unsuccessful past sponsorship with subsequent applications pending, the Government of Canada prepares a list of cases currently under the sponsor’s care:

-- For cases currently under the sponsor’s support and for cases where visas have been issued, the local immigration office will assess whether the sponsor is able to fulfil his/her obligations to these cases.
+- For cases currently under the sponsor’s support and for cases where visas have been issued, the local migration office will assess whether the sponsor is able to fulfil his/her obligations to these cases.

-- Where a visa has not been issued, the local immigration office will notify the overseas visa office of the default and advise them to suspend processing until alternate arrangements are made.
+- Where a visa has not been issued, the local migration office will notify the overseas visa office of the default and advise them to suspend processing until alternate arrangements are made.
 Failing this, the case will be withdrawn (see D.1).
 The Government of Canada should revoke approval of the sponsorship undertaking and the overseas visa office should refuse to issue the visas to the refugees.

 Groups of Five and Community Sponsor groups in default are not allowed to submit subsequent applications until they end their default status.
 If Sponsorship Agreement Holders are in default, their agreement with the government may be cancelled, suspended, or amended.
 To end a financial default, the sponsoring group must repay the government for the costs it has incurred supporting the refugees in place of the sponsors.
 In the case of a non-financial default where the refugees subsequently find other means to meet their settlement needs (e.g. finding housing), Canada has discretion to end the default and allow the sponsoring group to submit another application.